 Hank Hudepohl, Founder and Publisher

 A native of Kentucky, Hank Hudepohl graduated from Harvard, served in the US Navy, and earned an MFA from Hollins University in Virginia, where he also taught creative writing and was assistant editor of The Hollins Critic.
-He has published two books of poetry, The Journey of Hands and Riverbank.
+He has published three books of poetry, The Journey of Hands, Riverbank, and Praise Poems.
 His work has appeared in literary journals and magazines, and has been featured several times on the NPR show The Writer’s Almanac.
-He now lives with his family in Ft.
-Mitchell, Kentucky.
+He now lives with his family in Kentucky.

 MAWI SONNA is both a Kansan and an MA student in Creative Writing at Kansas State University, where she teaches undergraduates and works as a Poetry reader for Touchstone Literary Magazine.
 Her interests include Asian American Literature, Spanish American Poetry, and Art, particularly papermaking and printmaking.
 She enjoys planning new adventures and hopes to pursue an MFA in the future.